 Hard water is not a health risk, but it is troublesome because hard water causes mineral buildup on all fixtures, poor soap and or detergent performance, and can cause skin irritation.

 The amount of hardness in the water affects the amount of soap or shampoo used in bathing and can cause skin irritation.
 Doing laundry in hard water can make fabrics stiff and rough.
-Can result in incomplete stain removal, graying and dulling of colours.
-In addition, soap curds and hard water deposits can be deposited on dishes, bathtubs, showers and all water fixtures.
+Can result in incomplete stain removal, graying, and dulling of colors.
+In addition, soap curds and hard water deposits can be deposited on dishes, bathtubs, showers, and all water fixtures.